bcbraga/CIGDP-DL/README.md

 One have to cite this repository and the following paper for any use of the resources of this repository.

-- Bruna Cristina Braga Charytitsch and Mariá Cristina Vasconcelos Nascimento (2024) An Efficient Hybridization of Graph Representation Learning and Metaheuristics for the Constrained Incremental Graph Drawing Problem.
-Submitted to European Journal of Operational Research.
+- Bruna Cristina Braga Charytitsch, Mariá Cristina Vasconcelos Nascimento, An efficient hybridization of Graph Representation Learning and metaheuristics for the Constrained Incremental Graph Drawing Problem, European Journal of Operational Research, Volume 330, Issue 2, 2026, Pages 381-397, ISSN 0377-2217, https://doi.org/10.1016/j.ejor.2025.08.034.

 ## Methods and Implementations
 The methods utilized in our research and their implementations were derived from the CogDL framework.
 CogDL provides a comprehensive research toolkit for Deep Learning on Graphs <https://docs.cogdl.ai/en/latest/>.
 The list of methods: